eNMS-automation/eNMS/README.md

 - **NAPALM _configuration_ task**: partial or full configuration (plain text or Jinja2 template).
 - **NAPALM _getters_**: list of getters which output will be displayed in the task logs.

 For each task, you can select a list of target devices.
-All tasks are _multithreaded_.
+A script is sent to all target devices at the same time, with multiple processes (`multiprocessing` library).

 eNMS also provides some scheduling functions:
 - **Start date**: instead of running the task immediately, the task will start at a specific time.